 Betty Mitchell also directed at the Studio Theatre at the University of Alberta in 1963, and adjudicated entries in the Dominion Drama Festival from 1955 to 1960.
 In 1955 she was awarded the Mayor’s Award for exceptional public service in the field of drama, and in 1958 she received an Honorary Degree from the University of Alberta for her achievements in amateur theatre.
-In her name, the Betty Mitchell Awards of "Bettys" have been established in Calgary to celebrate new productions of plays, acting, directing, and design.
+In her name, the annual Betty Mitchell Awards or "Bettys" were established in Calgary to celebrate productions of plays, acting, directing, and design.
 A small theatre in the Southern Alberta Jubilee Auditorium was also named after her.
 She died in 1976.

 Further information: Ken Dyba.
 Betty Mitchell.
 Calgary: Detselig, 1986.

 The Dr. Betty Mitchell Archives are located in the Glenbow Museum, Calgary: www.glenbow.org.